-One thing that really irks me is when I talk to someone about their career path and they devalue them self; they seem to dismiss their value and worth which takes them right out of the market.
+One thing that really irks me is when I talk to someone about their career path, and they devalue themselves, they seem to dismiss their value and worth, which takes them right out of the market.

 They are done before they ever get started.
-It’s amazing how one can lose sight of themselves and all the greatness they possess.
-Regarding one’s career – this is the most vital time that the highest level of awareness (and ego) needs to exist.
+It’s amazing how one can lose sight of oneself and all the greatness they possess.
+Regarding one’s career, this is the most vital time that the highest level of awareness (and ego) needs to exist.

-These days, it’s much harder to stand out when looking for a job.
-With a hiring rate of 3.3% (Dept. of Labor) and only 5% of hiring managers believing job seekers have the skills they need to do the job (Gallop), it is imperative that one can relate the skills they possess into a value for an organization that will make you stand out and get recognized by those managers so they say “I can’t live without you!”
+Nowadays, it’s much harder to stand out when looking for a job.
+With a hiring rate of 3.3% (Dept. of Labor) and only 5% of hiring managers believing job seekers have the skills they need to do the job (Gallop), it is imperative that one can relate the skills they possess to a value for an organization that will make you stand out and get recognized by those managers.
+Hence, they say, “I can’t live without you!”

 Discovering your worth, even if you ‘think’ you are aware, can be accomplished in three easy steps – doing the work now will pay off greatly in the end: